zhiliangxu/microsoft-graph-docs/authenticationmethods-usage-insights-overview.md

 ---
 title: "Azure AD authentication methods usage report API overview"
-description: "The authentication methods usage report helps an organization understand how their end users are using Azure Active Directory capabilities such as self-service password reset and Multi-Factor Authentication."
+description: "The authentication methods usage report helps an organization understand how their end users are using Azure Active Directory capabilities such as self-service password reset and multi-factor authentication (MFA)."
 author: dkershaw
 localization_priority: Normal
 ms.prod: identity and access reports